zhengdihan/LUD-VAE/README.md

 For real-world super-resolution, we use the ESRGAN model.
 The code can be found in https://github.com/jixiaozhong/RealSR.

-For image denoising task, we use the DnCNN model, which from https://github.com/cszn/KAIR.
+For image denoising task, we use the DnCNN model from https://github.com/cszn/KAIR.
 We provide pre-trained models in
 ```
 ./LUD_VAE_dnd/DnCNN/model_zoo/dncnn.pth
 ```